La Vérité (film): Production

 Jean-Paul Belmondo, Jean-Pierre Cassel, and Jean Louis Trintignant were all considered for the lead role – Trintignant was Bardot's choice – before Clouzot decided to go with Sami Frey.

 Philippe Leroy-Beaulieu, one of the male leads, was fired during shooting.
 Leroy-Beaulieu then sued the producer for damages of 300,000 francs.
-Charrier had a nervous breakdown, and was hospitalised for two months.
+Bardot's then-husband Jacques Charrier had a nervous breakdown, and was hospitalised for two months.
 Vera Clouzot had a nervous breakdown in July.
 In August, Clouzot had a heart attack, and filming was suspended for a week.
 Also, Bardot's secretary of four years sold secrets about her to the press.

-During filming, Bardot had an affair with Sami Frey, which resulted in her breaking up with her then-husband Jacques Charrier.
+During filming, Bardot had an affair with Sami Frey, which resulted in her breaking up with Jacques Charrier.
 In September 1960, Bardot had an argument with Charrier, and then attempted suicide by slashing her wrist.
 (Charrier had earlier attempted suicide himself.)

 Reception

 Box office

 In the words of The New York Times, "probably no film in recent years – at least in France – has been subjected to so much advance attention.
 Two years in the planning, six months in the shooting, sets sealed to the press, and all culminating in the suicide attempt of the drama's star, Brigitte Bardot.
 The public had been told that Clouzot was turning B. B. into a real actress."